-2. Think about wood grain pattern and sizes
+Think about wood grain pattern and sizes

 If your wood tones are not similar, you can create continuity with similar wood grain patterns and sizes.
 The grain pattern refers to the stripes, swirls or flame-like shapes you see in the wood.
 The grain pattern size is the scale of those elements.
 The pattern and size of wood grain will impact the final look of your room as much as colour.
 Large wood grains create a more casual, rustic look, while fine wood grains are more formal.

-3. Embrace a mix of new and old
+Embrace a mix of new and old

 If the furniture in your home has been collected over time, then the woods will almost definitely not match.
 This is not a bad thing, and in many cases it provides scope to mix and match a variety of finishes to create interesting contrasts and looks.
 Depending on your pieces and how you style them, the result can be modern, rustic, or a balanced combination of the two.

-If you find the contrast of your wood tones too stark, for example, you have a light wooden table on top of dark wooden floors, a rug can serve as a buffer and create a more natural transition between the two.
+If you find the contrast of your wood tones too strong, for example, you have a light wooden table on top of dark wooden floors, a rug can serve as a buffer and create a more natural transition between the two.

 Rugs, wall hangings and other textiles are great ways to break up a visual plane and make the difference in wood tones less jarring.

 We come from one of the world’s most well-forested countries.
 Maybe that’s why we feel so strongly about wood.